oycyc/spotifyTweeter/README.md

 ## Example

 An example of this script in use is [BenjaTheWorst's Twitter account](https://twitter.com/to_spotify).
-The script in use is a different version, it only tweets if the user is listening or not.
+The script in use is a different version, it only tweets if the user is listening or not to replicate Discord's statys for Spotify.